1. Polynomials drawing pictures

 Let be a generic (unnodal) complex Enriques surface, and let be its Kuznetsov component.
 Then admits no Serre-invariant Bridgeland stability condition.

 Two remarks.
-First, unnodality is essential — not merely a technical convenience: if contains a -curve, the orthogonal collection fails to be completely orthogonal, the projection becomes more delicate, and the 3-spherical objects need not be available.
-The non-existence statement holds in the unnodal locus.
+First, unnodality is essential — not merely a technical convenience: if contains a -curve, the orthogonal collection fails to be completely orthogonal, the projection becomes more delicate, the Lemma-4.4 vanishings used in computing break down, and the 3-spherical objects that pin the cover-element matrix need not be available.
+The non-existence statement holds in the unnodal locus; for nodal Enriques surfaces, an analogous non-existence is conjectured but not yet established (see the discussion in the introduction of Li–Pertusi–Zhao, arXiv:2104.13610).

 Second, the obstruction is Serre-invariance specifically, not the existence of stability conditions outright.
-Bridgeland stability conditions on for unnodal Enriques surfaces are known to exist; what we have ruled out is the natural compatibility with Serre duality that, for cubic threefolds, cubic fourfolds, and Gushel–Mukai cases, has driven recent moduli-of-sheaves geometry.
-The Enriques case is genuinely different: the two-torsion of — the same algebraic feature that distinguishes Enriques surfaces from K3 surfaces in the Kodaira classification — reaches into the categorical structure of and prevents any choice of stability that would treat Serre duality symmetrically.
+Bridgeland stability conditions on the ambient category for Enriques surfaces are known to exist (Bayer–Macri–Stellari); whether they exist on for unnodal is conjecturally false and remains open.
+What we have ruled out here is the natural compatibility with Serre duality that, for cubic threefolds, cubic fourfolds, and Gushel–Mukai cases, has driven recent moduli-of-sheaves geometry.
+The Enriques case is genuinely different: the two-torsion of — the same algebraic feature that distinguishes Enriques surfaces from K3 surfaces in the Kodaira classification — reaches into the categorical structure of via the non-trivial mutation autoequivalence , and prevents any choice of stability that would treat Serre duality symmetrically.